Fourier Image Transformer: Related Work

-The number of projections acquired at different angles directly influences the quality of the reconstructed image, with more projections leading to improved reconstruction quality.
-In practice, it is desirable to limit the number of projections/views in order to reduce overall acquisition times and total sample exposure.
-Such sparse-view acquisitions lead to artefacts in the final tomographic reconstruction.
+In practice, it is desirable to limit the number of projections in order to reduce overall acquisition times and total sample exposure.
+However, having fewer measurements leads wedges of missing Fourier measurements, which then lead to reconstruction artefacts.
+More specifically, such missing wedges lead to radial striping artefacts in reconstructed images, best observed around image locations that are subject to large intensity gradients (see \eg Figure~\ref{fig:trec_overview}).

 \figSResOverview